Ekren Miller took the reins of the Bemidji State men's golf team Aug. 21, 2010, and has been at the helm for 10 seasons (through 2019-20) at BSU.

-The Bemidji State graduate and former member of the BSU men's golf team has led the Beavers to two third place finishes at the Northern Sun Intercollegiate Conference Championship (2011-12 and 2018-19) and a trip to the NCAA Division II Central/West Regional in 2012.
+The Bemidji State graduate and former member of the BSU men's golf team has led the Beavers to two third-place finishes at the Northern Sun Intercollegiate Conference Championship (2011-12 and 2018-19) and a trip to the NCAA Division II Central/West Regional in 2012.
 As head coach, Miller has mentored 11 All-NSIC selections including, most recently Ian Mackenzie-Olson who was named to the All-NSIC First Team twice in 2018 and 2019 and was also selected as the NSIC Newcomer of the Year in 2018.
-Under Miller, Two-time All-NSIC selction Andrew Benson (2012-13 and 2014-15) went on to earn medalist honors and a spot on the 2015 Minnesota Golf Association Players' Championship after graduating from BSU in 2015 and Ben Skaar earned the NSIC's pretegious Elite 18 Award to conclude the 2016-17 season.
+Under Miller, two-time All-NSIC selection Andrew Benson (2012-13 and 2014-15) went on to earn medalist honors and a spot on the 2015 Minnesota Golf Association Players' Championship after graduating from BSU in 2015 and Ben Skaar earned the NSIC's prestigious Elite 18 Award to conclude the 2016-17 season.

-In his most recent season, Miller led the Beavers to a third place finish at the NSIC Men's Golf Touranment and Chris Swenson earned the silver medal at the tournament.
+During the 2018-19 season, Miller led the Beavers to a third-place finish at the NSIC Men's Golf Tournament and Chris Swenson earned the silver medal at the tournament.
 The Beavers competed in 11 events and 26 rounds during the 2018-19 season and placed in the top-five at six events.

 Although this was Miller’s first head coaching position, he is no stranger to the game of golf, recruiting, leadership or instruction.

 Miller came to Bemidji State after an eight-month stint as a recruitment coordinator for Pioneers, a non-profit overseas Christian organization.
 In addition to traveling to represent the organization at schools and conferences, he acted as an intercultural coach and was a mentor to those preparing to move overseas.